johnston9/MS3-Shot-Caller/README.md

 </h2>

 ### Colour Scheme
- - The site aims to be minimal streamlined and slick using an offblack background colour with blue side image panels and an offwhite text.
+ - The site aims to be minimal streamlined and slick using an off-black background colour with blue side image panels and an off-white text.
 Crimson and blue tones are used minimally against this for a touch of sophisticated flare especially the site title in crimson letters running downwards on either side of the header box.